-- 6.6.1 When the airport managing body or airlines representing at least 50% of the traffic believe there is sufficient capacity to meet demand and permit the airport to revert to Level 2 or Level 1 (as appropriate), the responsible authority should ensure that the airport changes to Level 2 or Level 1 when: - a) A full demand and capacity analysis has been undertaken; and - b) All relevant stakeholders have been fully consulted on the analysis and the proposed change of level, and their views have been taken into account. - 6.6.2 IATA monitors all coordinated airports to identify opportunities to reduce the number of coordinated airports. - 6.6.3 All airlines should monitor operational or capacity changes at the airports they serve and should actively promote a re-designation of the airport to the coordinator, the Coordination Committee, or IATA.
+- 6.6.1 When the airport managing body or airlines representing at least 50% of the traffic believe there is sufficient capacity to meet demand and permit the airport to revert to Level 2 or Level 1 (as appropriate), the responsible authority should ensure that the airport changes to Level 2 or Level 1 when: - a) A full demand and capacity analysis has been undertaken; and - b) All relevant stakeholders have been fully consulted on the analysis and the proposed change of level, and their views have been taken into account. - 6.6.2 All airlines should monitor operational or capacity changes at the airports they serve and should actively promote a re-designation of the airport to the coordinator, the Coordination Committee, or IATA.